ch4ngefr0mwith1n/aboutme/readme.md

 ## [Budget Manager](https://github.com/ch4ngefr0mwith1n/Budget-Manager)
 - Personal budget manager program, which allows user to keep track of income and estimate the expenses.
 All purchases can be sorted by a type or a subtype.
 It can also save information to a file and load from it.
-- working with Collections, Files, sorting and comparators
+- Working with Collections, Files, sorting and comparators

 ## [Flashcards](https://github.com/ch4ngefr0mwith1n/Flashcards)
 - This program allows user to make cards in format “term:description”.
 It can also ask users random definitions of some cards, make statistics about the hardest questions, reset statistics and export cards to a file.